wvabrinskas/NeuronRemoteLogger/README.md

 Initialize the logger of your choice.
 Below is the `Wandb` example

-*Note: Wandb requires you call `wandb login` in the CLI before running.
-The initializer will throw an error here if that has not been done*
+*Note: On first run, if you havnt signed into your Wandb account using `wandb login` in the CLI, the LLDB will ask you for your login API key through the debugger.
+Follow the instructions*
 ```

 let epochs = 10